CoderandGymnast/Bugs/guides/README.md

 * Definition: Default gateway, LAN DNS server or rounter are the same.
 * Solution: Find "Network Connection Details"

+### Network interface:
+* Definition:
+  -  A point of interconnection between a computer and a private or public network.
+  - Can be a NIC or software.
+E.g., Loopback interface is not a physical device but a piece of software simulating a network interface

+* Conslusion: NIC contains network interfaces.

 # UNIX-like authentication/authorization:
 ## I. Definitions:
 * User environment: User variable environments